usr1datas1/HRDF2CSV/README.md

 # HRDF2CSV
 HRDF 5.4 to CSV converter

-Specify your directory and file names in the property.txt file:
+Specify your directory and file names in the property.txt file

-hrdfDirectory=<specify your HRFD directory path here>
-outputFile=<specify your output filename here>